FOGProject/fog-community-scripts/PowershellModules/StartLayoutCreator/readme.md

     .DESCRIPTION
     Goes through the current user's or a given path of shortcuts and creates a layout with groups and sub groups based on folders and subfolders.
-    After creating a startlayout you can export-startlayoutxml and then set-startlayout Currently only supports tiles of 2x2 (medium) size.
+    Gets the appid of each program and whether it's a desktop or windows store app using the get-startapps cmdlet After creating a startlayout you can export-startlayoutxml and then set-startlayout Currently only supports tiles of 2x2 (medium) size.
 Could be made to work with small tiles, but wide size tiles might be trickier.